awslabs/aws-fpga-app-notes/Using-PCIe-Peer2Peer/README.md

 <a name="recommendations"></a>
  ### Peer-2-Peer Recommendations
- 1. Peer-2-Peer is recommended on F1.16xl instances only.
+ 1. Peer-2-Peer is recommended on f1.16xlarge instances only.
  2. For performance reasons, it is recommended to only use Peer-2-Peer among FPGAs in the same Group (i.e. either among F1 FPGAs in Group1 or among F1 FPGAs in Group2).
 Peer-2-Peer transfers among F1 FPGAs of different groups is not recommended.
  3. For transfers between F1 FPGAs on different groups, transfer data from the source FPGA to host memory, and then from host memory to the target F1 FPGA.

 <a name="physical"></a>
  ### Finding the Physical Address for ApplicationDevice/Bar4 Region (128G BAR)

- To perform Peer-2-Peer transfers from an initiating F1 FPGA to a target F1 FPGA (ApplicationDevice/Bar4 (128G Bar)) on a F1.16xl instance, the source FPGA needs to know the physical address of the target FPGA, ApplicationDevice/Bar4.
+ To perform Peer-2-Peer transfers from an initiating F1 FPGA to a target F1 FPGA (ApplicationDevice/Bar4 (128G Bar)) on a f1.16xlarge instance, the source FPGA needs to know the physical address of the target FPGA, ApplicationDevice/Bar4.
 Using the lspci command in verbose mode for the ApplicationDevice of the target F1 FPGA will list all the bars with their physical addresses.
 Only the 128G user bar is available for Peer-2-Peer transfers, all the other Bars are disabled for Peer-2-Peer transfers.

  ```
  $ sudo lspci -vv -s 0000:00:0f.0  # 16xL, Slot 0
  ```
- The command will produce output similar to the following (note RegionX is the same as BarX, so Bar4 is what is labeled Region 4):
+ The command will produce output similar to the following (note RegionX is the same as BarX, so Bar4 is what is labeled as Region 4):
  ```
  #16xL